marcjulianschwarz/scriptable-widgets/nasa-pictures/README.md

 - better design for small sized widgets

 26.12.2020:
-- new fonts and sizes for text
+- new fonts and sizes for text (better readability on light pictures)
 - new pictures in README

+29.12.2020:
+- more details in error messages

 ### Known bugs and issues:
 None so far.